dpacassi/UltimateDrupalReference/README.md

 - [Automatic Entity Label](https://www.drupal.org/project/auto_entitylabel) - Automatic Entity Label is a small and efficient module that allows hiding of entity label fields.
 To prevent empty labels it can be configured to generate the label automatically by a given pattern.
 - [Corresponding Entity References](https://www.drupal.org/project/cer) - CER keeps reference fields in sync.
 If you have two entities that refer to each other using Entity Reference (or some other kind of reference field), it saves you the trouble of double-editing your entities in order to have them point at each other.
 - [Default Content for D8](https://www.drupal.org/project/default_content) - The Default content module gives your module and install profile a way to ship default content as well as configuration.
+- [Diff](https://www.drupal.org/project/diff) - This module adds a tab for sufficiently permissioned users.
+The tab shows all revisions like standard Drupal but it also allows pretty viewing of all added/changed/deleted words between revisions.
 - [Disable Messages](https://www.drupal.org/project/disable_messages) - Gives a site owner options to disable specific messages shown to end users.
 - [D8 Editor Advanced link](https://www.drupal.org/project/editor_advanced_link) - Enhances the link Dialog in D8 CKEditor.
 - [External Links](https://www.drupal.org/project/extlink) - External Links is a small module used to differentiate between internal and external links.